kuonanhong/audiomate/paper/paper.md

 Apart from third-party formats, there is an audiomate-specific format as well.
 This is intended to store data, that is used with audiomate at some other point.

+# Acknowledgements
+Parts of audiomate were developed during the project Keyword Spider (KWS) funded by INNOSUISSE (26567.1 PFES-ES).

 # References